crowdtap/monocle/README.md

 We think we have a better way to deal with images using _**live transformation and caching**_.

-Instead of using the resized images as a source for the images, we point to the monocle service and pass parameters to it, the URL of the image being one of them.
+Instead of using the resized images as a source for the images, we point to the monocle service and pass parameters to it, the source of the image (src parameter) being one of them.

-Assuming the Monocle service is running on `http://monocle.crowdtap.com/transform_image`
+Assuming the Monocle service is running on `http://monocle.crowdtap.com/transform_image` we can...

+### Resize to 300px size...

 ```html
  <img src='http://monocle.crowdtap.com/transform_image?src=http://images.crowdtap.com/images/monocle-original.png&resize=300'/>